Find 10 free teddy bear knitting pattern ideas from all in one knitted patterns, 2 pieces to multiple pieces.

-Knitted teddy bears make great gifts especially for non-knitters.
-Unlike with socks, sweaters and even scarves, you don’t have to worry about their sizes and the recipients’ fashion preferences.
-Besides, all kids love teddy bears.
+Knitted teddy bears make great gifts, especially for non-knitters.
+Unlike socks, sweaters, and even scarves, you do not have to worry about the sizes of the bears and the recipients’ fashion preferences.
+Besides, I think all kids (big or small) love teddy bears.

 Oh, most teddy bears do not require blocking.
 Yay!